Eelsie/Business-Analytics/Consumer Behavior Analysis/BlackFriday.md

 **Finding the hot product**

-Lets dig into the product categories, *Product Category 1* since the data-type of the column is integer, we conver it to character.
+Lets dig into the product categories, *Product Category 1* since the data-type of the column is integer, we convert it to character.
 There are 18 different product categories.

 ```